 With increased frequency in recent years, cyber-attacks against companies have resulted in breaches of data security.
 Our business requires the storage and transmission of suppliers' data and our independent associates' and customers' personal, credit card, and other confidential information.
 Our information technology systems are susceptible to a growing and evolving threat of cybersecurity risk.
+If our third-party vendors do not maintain adequate security measures, do not require their subcontractors to maintain adequate security measures, do not perform as anticipated and in accordance with contractual requirements, or become targets of cyber-attacks, we may experience breach of customer data or operational difficulties and increased costs, which could materially and adversely affect our business.
 Any substantial compromise of our data security, whether externally or internally, or misuse of associate, customer, or employee data, could cause considerable damage to our reputation, cause the public disclosure of confidential information, and result in lost sales, significant costs, and litigation, which would negatively affect our financial position and results of operations.
 Although we maintain policies and processes surrounding the protection of sensitive data, which we believe to be adequate, there can be no assurances that we will not be subject to such claims in the future.